AlmaLiezenga/fruitpunch_coral_classification/README.md

 1. Use `dvc pull` to pull the data from the remote storage.
 You may need to authenticate in your browser.
 There's a lot of data, so this may take a while.
 1. Run the modules with `python data_processing.py` (or equivalent for other modules)

+## What the scripts do

+- `data-sampling.py` takes the annotations file and checks if the images associated with the annotations actually exist.
+Those that exist are added to a new dataframe `existing_annotations` and saved as a `.csv` in the `data/clean` directory.
+A random sample with 2000 samples from each of the 5 coral types is then created from these `existing_annotations` and stored as `sample_annotations` and saved as a `.csv` in the `data/clean` directory.
+- `data-processing.py` takes the `sample_annotations` and iterates over the rows, for each annotation it applies a function that takes as input an image and the point locations corresponding with that image.
+The function returns cropped patches for each point of 100x100 pixels with the point in the center.
+These images are written to the `data/clean` directory and stored in the appropriate folders per region.

 ## How to contribute
 As described above, make sure you are working on a development branch.
 When you complete your changes, and in-between to keep track of versions, you should run the following code to store your changes: